kristianmandrup/sveltekit-supabase-auth/README.md

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).

+## Configuration

+Create a new project in Supabase

+Your project admin dashboard URL will be something like `https://supabase.com/dashboard/project/[unique string here]`

+In the repo copy `.env.example` sample file to a `.env` file

+Go to `/settings/api` for your Supabase project

+Copy the values for `PUBLIC_SUPABASE_URL` and `PUBLIC_SUPABASE_ANON_KEY` from the project to the `.env` file.

+In Supabase, go to `Authentication` -> `URL Configuration`

+Go to `auth/url-configuration` for your Supabase project

+Edit the URL to match the local Supabase server (f.ex `localhost:5173`)

+Also add a Redirect url `http://localhost:5173`

 ## Creating a project

 If you're seeing this, you've probably already done this step.
 Congrats!